How to Pay For It

-Capital for solar and energy-efficiency upgrades is generally simple to obtain for qualified applicants, and Southern View Energy has access to numerous sources for low or no interest financing, tax incentives, along with information on currently available tax credits and utility rebates.
-A well-designed energy upgrade can provide you with a positive cash flow from ‘Day 1’ with your new energy savings, while paying off the capital investment.
+Capital for solar and energy-efficiency upgrades is generally simple for qualified applicants.
+Southern View Energy has access to numerous sources for low or no interest financing, tax incentives, and information on currently available tax credits and utility rebates.
+A well-designed energy upgrade can provide you with a positive cash flow from ‘Day 1’ with your new energy savings while paying off the capital investment.
 In many cases, the financial gains from this type of work can be used to pay for the cost of the project.

 And for businesses, financing eliminates the internal debate concerning the retention of capital versus reducing the operating costs of energy.
-The ROI from energy efficiency results in not only that, but lowers costs as well.
-Plus the benefits of having affordable power, better efficiencies and new, highly-reliable equipment that pays for itself very quickly with the energy savings.
+The ROI from energy efficiency results in not only that but also lowers costs.
+Plus the benefits of having affordable power, better efficiencies, and new, highly-reliable equipment that pays for itself very quickly with energy savings.
 A strategic energy efficiency investment can also be an excellent hedge against future utility rate increases over which you have practically no control.

 This is perhaps the most attractive option for owners who have accumulated relatively comfortable reserves, and live in an energy market where a PV investment’s return exceeds yields by other conventional investments.
-In the north Georgia power market, the average annual return on investment (ROI = annual production, or savings / system cost) with solar energy can be in the 6-17% range (varies due to different avg. rates among utilities), which we believe is an outstanding value.
-Perhaps best yet is the fact that these returns are considered to be relatively conservative with respect to the fact that they can only increase as utility rates and/or inflation rise.
+In the north Georgia power market, the average annual return on investment (ROI = annual production, or savings/system cost) with solar energy can be in the 6-17% range (varies due to different avg. rates among utilities), which we believe is an outstanding value.
+Perhaps best yet is the fact that these returns are considered to be relatively conservative concerning the fact that they can only increase as utility rates and/or inflation rise.
 And when has either of them gone down (for long, if at all) in the last 20 years?
 Right!

 First Mortgages & Refinancing

 Typical home mortgages are often the very best financing arrangement, as your interest is entirely tax deductible.
 The additional amount added to a mortgage payment to include the cost of a solar system is typically far less than the current electric bill, automatically saving money every month.
-Many owners find it to be to their best advantage by refinancing their current mortgage (particularly with the current low interest rates), and include within it the cost of their new solar system.
+Many owners find it to be to their best advantage to refinance their current mortgage (particularly with the current low-interest rates) and include within it the cost of their new solar system.